 “There was a lot of fun working on the samples for Arcade,” says the percussionist who once opened for Asia, and headlined the Vans Warped Tour.

 “We spent a lot of time figuring out miking, and how we wanted the room to sound,” he explains.

 Gallardo and the Output engineers worked diligently to record hip-hop drum samples that he says are “clean enough that they can be dropped in and you don’t have to mess with it, but still have enough room to breathe that it feels like a live set.”

 The result: drum loops you can play around with.

 “All around, the loops are very malleable,” he says.
-“That’s what’s nice about using ARCADE specifically, is that you can set a tempo and then just hit something and then go.
-Sometimes I’ll use a full Kit.
+“That’s what’s nice about using Arcade specifically, is that you can set a tempo and then just hit something and then go.
+Sometimes I’ll use a full Sampler.
 Other times I will just use a hi-hat.
 It just depends on what feel I’m going for and what sounds good in the moment.”

 On that Drip Line